bneedhamia/glockenspiel/README.md

 * **MidiFileStream** is a custom library for reading the MIDI files.
 See [https://github.com/bneedhamia/midifilestream](https://github.com/bneedhamia/midifilestream)
 * **SDConfigFile** is a custom library for reading the sketch configuration from an SD file.
 See [https://github.com/bneedhamia/sdconfigfile](https://github.com/bneedhamia/sdconfigfile)
 * **SD** is the standard Arduino SD card library.
 See [http://arduino.cc/en/Reference/SD](http://arduino.cc/en/Reference/SD)

+## Range
+The glockenspiel has 19 chromatic notes, ranging through

+    C5 = An octave above middle C
+    F#6 = a little over an octave and a fourth above C5

+inclusive.
+This provides enough range to play the melody of a large number of vocal pieces, if the melody is transposed up an octave (e.g., Middle C to C5)